ameysh/Fooocus-Prime/readme.md

 This fork is actively evolving, with features and tweaks added or refined over time.
 As of now, here’s a snapshot of the current modifications:

-- The aspect ratio panel is reorganized, with the recommended SDXL ratios highlighted and 1:1 (1024x1024) set as the default
 - The default image generation count is set to one to simplify the experience
 - Performance settings are organized in a drop-down menu for cleaner navigation
 - Output save location, GitHub repository link, and version info are displayed in the interface for quick reference